There's a lot of commonly asked questions and general curiosity surrounding Testosterone vs HGH, AKA (human growth hormone).

 Prolonged or excessive use can and often does cause swelling, achy joints in knees and especially in ankles are common.
 Also the development of tendinitis such as carpal tunnel syndrome can occur.

-Testosterone is also another naturally occurring anabolic hormone and is primarily produced in the male testes.
+Testosterone is also another naturally occurring anabolic hormone it's primarily produced in the male testes.

-Small amounts are also made by the adrenal glands and in the ovaries in women...
+Small amounts are also produced in the adrenal glands (located on top of each Kidney), and in the ovaries and adrenals in women...

 Strong levels of testosterone to a healthy male is what high-octane fuel is to the engine for a sports car.

-Testosterone is the main sex hormone and greatly assists in the development of the male reproduction system.
+Testosterone is the main sex hormone and greatly assists in the development of the male reproductive system.

-Other secondary sexual characteristics are things like; increased bone and muscle growth, body hair, and can be followed by; elevated moods of aggression, etc.
+Other secondary sexual characteristics are things like; increased bone and muscle growth, including strength and body hair, this can be followed by; elevated moods of aggression, etc.

 Testosterone on its own, (if not administered medically), generally gets purchased privately through a Gray market system like gym users or Internet.
 If this is performed or self-administered, is usually referred to as doping.

-is often administrated by injection with a 1 1/2 to 2 inch intramuscular
+is often administered by injection with a 1 1/2 to 2 inch intramuscular

 This chart shows simple testosterone levels in average males, but this can vary somewhat in each male.